This is your undocumented anchor man, Mark Stein, sitting in.

 The older people are dying off, and his intent is to get rid of them quicker so they cannot tell their grandchildren what freedom is about, what America stands for, and how to be an American.

-And then the younger people are growing up, being indoctrinated with, hey, this is the new America.
+And then the younger people are growing up being indoctrinated with, hey, this is the new America.

-We're all gonna have the same.
+We're all going to have the same.

 And it doesn't work.

-If you don't work, that's a very good that's a very good point, Fred, that uh you lose societal memory very quickly.
+That's a very good point, Fred, that you lose societal memory very quickly.

-And I think you're right that um obviously a guy who gets to be president of the United States isn't stupid.
+And I think you're right that obviously a guy who gets to be president of the United States isn't stupid.

 Because he knows that if he rams this thing through, all the other stuff will be irrelevant.